renukask2000/CarProject/README.md

 # Car-Sales-System

- .The purpose of the project is to build an application program to reduce the manual work for managing Car Models, Car Sales, Car Details, Car Search etc.
+ The purpose of the project is to build an application program to reduce the manual work for managing Car Models, Car Sales, Car Details, Car Search etc.

 # Technologies used:

-   .Java
+   Java

-   .MYSQL
+   MYSQL

-   .JDBC
+   JDBC

-   .Maven
+   Maven

-   .JUnit
+   JUnit

 # Developed a console based application, which has admin module

 # Admin functionalities

-  .As an Admin, you can Add/Delete/Update a car details.
+  As an Admin, you can Add/Delete/Update a car details.

 # Dependencies

-  .Maven
+  Maven

-  .JDBC Driver
+  JDBC Driver

-  .JUnit
+  JUnit

 # Tools used

-  .Eclipse
+  Eclipse

-  .JDK 1.8
+  JDK 1.8

-  .MYSQL
+  MYSQL